rfabbri/vxd/README.txt

 - Configure VXL using CMake
 - Don't build everything, but only what you need.
 Start by typing 'make' to build only the higher level libraries you need.
-For instance, if I only needed edge detection, I'd only type make inside 'brl/sdet'
+For instance, if I only needed edge detection, I'd only type 'make' inside 'brl/sdet'
 - If compile fails, just backtrack along the layers.
 First build the lowest level libraries you need, then move on to compiling the higher ones:
   - Build core.
 If that fails, say, in vgl, first build vgl without vgl\_algo.